Logan Campbell (rugby league)

 Logan Campbell (born 23 May 1971) is a former Scotland international rugby league footballer who played as a professional in Australia and England.
 He also represented Auckland.

 Background

 He was born in New Zealand.

 Early years

 A Northcote Tigers junior, in 1991 Campbell won the Tetley Trophy, topping the try scoring charts in Auckland Rugby League's Fox Memorial Trophy.
 During this time Campbell also represented Auckland.

 Playing career

 Campbell played for the Newcastle Knights in 1993.
 Even though he only played one game for the Newcastle Knights, he is famous with older fans for debuting on the bench with the then 19-year-old Andrew Johns.

 In early 1994 he joined the London Crusaders.
 In 1996 he joined Workington Town in the new Super League competition.
-He joined Hull F.C. in 1997 for three seasons before spending 2000 with the Castleford Tigers (Heritage № 763).
+He joined Hull FC in 1997 for three seasons before spending 2000 with the Castleford Tigers.
 In 2001 he returned to Hull for another season before being released.